 This billing method is sometimes used as a seller’s declaration stating his commitment to deliver certain goods or services at the estimated price.

 It can also be an advance payment against the estimated project amount.
 Since it is not a true invoice format, it is neither recorded as account receivable nor account payable.

 Sometimes when an organization incurs a large bill and fails to pay the whole amount on time a debit memo is generated by the organization.
-In function a debit memo is same as an invoice.
+In the function a debit memo is the same as an invoice.

 It shows the balance and late fees, if any.